erigones/esdc-docs/user-guide/gui/nodes/details.rst

 * **Monitoring templates** - List of existing Zabbix templates that will be attached to the compute node host in the monitoring system.

-* **Monitoring hostgroups** - List of existing Zabbix host groups that the compute node host will be assigned to.
+* **Monitoring hostgroups** - List of Zabbix host groups that the compute node host will be assigned to.

 .. _node_actions: